Iodine Benefits: Why Your Body Needs This Essential Mineral

 Current studies are checking how iodine levels affect thinking skills, especially in older adults.
 Early results show that having the right amount of iodine throughout life might help keep our minds healthy and could lower the chances of cognitive decline as we age.
 Researchers are also looking at how iodine might help in treating certain cancers.

-Breakthrough Studies on Iodine and Health
+Breakthrough Studies: Iodine and Human Health

 Recent studies have revealed interesting information about iodine and its role in human health.
 Researchers are looking at how iodine may help protect against some cancers, especially breast and thyroid cancers.